CPRD has generated a number of synthetic datasets that can be used for training purposes or to improve algorithms or machine learning workflows.

-The CPRD Aurum sample dataset is a medium-fidelity synthetic dataset that resembles the real world CPRD Aurum with respect to the data types, data values, data formats, data structure and table relationships.
+The CPRD Aurum and CPRD GOLD sample datasets are medium-fidelity synthetic dataset that resembles the real world CPRD data with respect to the data types, data values, data formats, data structure and table relationships.

-This synthetic dataset can be used for multiple purposes including as a sample dataset to understand the structure and utility of the anonymised CPRD Aurum database, to use as a data management teaching/training resource, to develop/validate/test analytics tools for use with CPRD Aurum data, to improve bespoke CPRD Aurum application interfaces/algorithms, e.g. a bespoke cohort selection tool, or to develop machine learning workflows that can be applied to anonymised CPRD Aurum data.
+The synthetic datasets can be used for multiple purposes including as a sample dataset to understand the structure and utility of the anonymised databases, to use as a data management teaching/training resource, to develop/validate/test analytics tools for use with CPRD data, to improve bespoke CPRD application interfaces/algorithms, e.g. a bespoke cohort selection tool, or to develop machine learning workflows that can be applied to anonymised CPRD data.
 The development of this dataset was funded by NHSX.

 For pricing please contact email@example.com.